-The County uses a rapid re-housing strategy for homeless families and provides ESG funded rapid re-housing to over 15 households.
+The County uses a rapid re-housing strategy for homeless families and provides ESG funds for rapid re-housing programs to house over 15 households.
 The County also utilizes HSP funding to provide rapid re-housing to approximately 10 to 15 families per year.
-Last year, the County received additional HSP funds for a new rapid re-housing program targeting unaccompanied homeless youth.
-The County is allocating \$100,000 in HOME and \$627,000 in County funds to provide tenant based rental assistance and intensive case management to house individuals, families, and veterans.
-ESG-CV funds will also be used for a rapid re-housing program to help households impacted by the COVID-19 crisis access housing.
+In addition, the County operates a rapid re-housing program targeting unaccompanied homeless youth utilizing State HSP funds.

+Prior year HOME and County funds shall be used to provide tenant based rental assistance and intensive case management to help stabilize individuals, families, and veterans who are either homeless or at-risk of homelessness.
+ESG-CV and Department of Treasury Emergency Rental Assistance funds will also be used for several rapid re-housing programs to help households impacted by the COVID-19 crisis access housing.
 Additionally, the United Way of Central Maryland has funded a prevention and diversion program, as well as a rapid re-housing program for families in the County.
-The family shelters also work to help families increase their incomes so they can afford housing.
+The program is supplemented with Video Lottery Terminal funds and CDBG funds.